ant811/node-with-react-fullstack/README.md

 - Lecture 56 - Heroku proxy issues:
   - Re-directing to http://...../auth/google/callback instead of https://...../auth/google/callback
   - Our GoogleStrategy is causing this error b/c we provided a relative path
-  - Issue is that requests pass through Heroku proxy, which by default, shouldn't be trusted (thus https becomes http)
+  - The issue is that requests pass through Heroku proxy, which by default, shouldn't be trusted (thus https becomes http)
     - To fix, add `proxy: true` to GoogleStrategy config object